badasswp/image-converter-webp/README.md

 http://icfw.localhost:5447
 ```

 You should now have a functioning local WP env to work with.
-To login to the `wp-admin` backend, please username as `admin` & password as `password`.
+To login to the `wp-admin` backend, please use `admin` for username & `password` for password.

 __Awesome!__ - Thanks for being interested in contributing your time and code to this project!